-The first and most dramatic -- as it might trigger a nuclear war -- might be caused by the accidental launch of a nuclear-armed delivery vehicle -- typically a long-range missile carrying nuclear warheads.
-Careful procedures -- including the psychological screening of the men who are in charge of these missiles -- have of course been envisaged to minimize this risk.
-But some such danger of course lingers, especially in the context of nuclear postures -- such as those still prevailing in the USA and Russia -- maintaining the option to decide and execute the launch of some intercontinental nuclear-armed missiles within minutes.
+The first and most dramatic - as it might trigger a nuclear war - would be caused by the accidental launch of a nuclear-armed delivery vehicle - typically a long-range missile carrying nuclear warheads.
+Careful procedures - including the psychological screening of the men who are in charge of these missiles - have of course been envisaged to minimize this risk.
+But some such danger of course lingers, especially in the context of nuclear postures - such as those still prevailing in the USA and Russia - maintaining the option to decide and execute the launch of some intercontinental nuclear-armed missiles within minutes.
 The reasonableness to maintain such postures should be questioned by public opinions and by political leaders.

-An additional worrisome element possibly entailing malign interventions rather that inadvertent mistakes is the possibility that the computer network controlling the launches of missiles -- as well as the influx and assessment of the information determining the eventual decision to launch -- be penetrated and tampered with by insiders and/or by outside hackers, with catastrophic consequences.
+An additional worrisome element possibly entailing malign interventions rather that inadvertent mistakes is the possibility that the computer network controlling the launches of missiles - as well as the influx and assessment of the information determining the eventual decision to launch - be penetrated and tampered with by insiders and/or by outside hackers, with catastrophic consequences.
 Clearly such possibilities cannot be completely ruled out as long as nuclear weapons exist, and in particular as long as some of them are deployed on long-range delivery vehicles such as missiles (unstoppable once launched) in a quick-response alert mode.

-The second type of risk is the accidental explosion of a nuclear weapon due to a mishap.
+The second type of risk is the accidental explosion of a nuclear weapon due to an accident.
 Serious accidents involving nuclear weapons -- but none of them causing an actual nuclear explosion -- occurred during the height of the Cold War, when nuclear weapons were routinely flown on bombers, some of which were always kept in the air.

 Finally, no discussion of accidents involving nuclear weapons can omit at least a mention of the submarines carrying nuclear-tipped missiles, that constitute an important component (due to its "invulnerable" character) of nuclear arsenals.
-The dramatic loss of such submarines with their entire crew is unfortunately a possibility that has indeed materialized.